MrMusic25/linux-pref/README.md

 #### checkout()
 Used in parallel processing; checkout a function for use, using a lock variable.
 See documentation for more info.

+#### importText()
+Finally decided to make this a common function, reads an input text file into a variable for script use

 #### Other jobs
 There is now a small function that runs each time commonFunctions.sh is sourced - `if $1 is -v|--verbose`, it will enable debugging and shift arguments for use.